councilbox/cbx-alastria-docker/README.md

 ## Launch a node with the `launch.sh` script
 1. Clone this repository with `git clone https://github.com/councilbox/cbx-alastria-docker`.
+2. Change the values of the following environment variables in the file `env.sh`:
-2. Create a file called `NODE_NAME` with only the name of your node as content.
+    - `NODE_NAME` with the name of your node.
-3. Create a file called `NODE_TYPE` with the node type `general` or `validator`.
+    - `NODE_TYPE` with the node type `general` or `validator`.
-4. Optionally, create a file called `DATA_DIR` with the directory path where the node's data will be stored.
+    - `DATA_DIR` with the directory path where the node's data will be stored.

 Execute the `launch.sh` script:
 ```bash